VegaDeftwing/OpGuidesHugoSrc/content/Engineering/3-hardware.md

 }
 ```

-This code first makes two integers, a and b, gives them values, then adds them together and stores the result back into a.
-Finally, the program returns a 0 to the operating system in order to say "I ran without errors".
+{{< /columns >}}

+{{< columns >}}

 Unlike python which get's converted to something the computer can understand as it executes C is compiled before hand.
 This makes it so programs written in C are much, much faster than those written in python, though obviously C code is more difficult to write.
 Compilation is the process of turning a program into a file full of instructions the computer actually understands.
-This happens in two steps, first the program is turned into assembly code, for the above code this results in an output that looks like
+This happens in two steps, first the program is turned into assembly code, for the above code this results in the output to the right:

+<--->

 ```c
         push    rbp